In 2016, we transitioned the MBA Learning Center to run on Instructure's Canvas Learning Management System (LMS).

 The "Quick Study" LAPs and "Just For You" LAPs are labeled with colons.
 In the "Just For You" LAPs, the LAP number and the Performance Indicator for the LAP are the same, and they are all labeled with colons.
 (CO:087, CO:090)

 "Quick Study" LAPs are also labeled with colons.
 The LAP number and the Performance Indicator for the LAP are the same.
-Additionally, we've added the "QS" LAP number to each LAP.
-This is helpful when you are looking at an older reference page/book/guide that makes reference to "LAP-QS-001"; you'll be able to tell that you're on the right LAP:
+Additionally, many of the Quick Study LAPs are being adapted to full LAPs.
+In those cases, to help you locate the correct LAP, we've added the "QS" LAP number to each full LAP.
+For example, "LAP-QS-009" became "LAP-CO-025."

 Lastly, all of the "Just for You" LAPs and all of the "Quick Study" LAPs have small white squares in the corners so you can more easily distinguish them from the full LAPs.